-- Despite having to play four games in 18 days, the visiting Denver Broncos are favored by one point over the host Arizona Cardinals.
+- Despite having to play four games in 18 days, the visiting Denver Broncos are one-point favorite over the host Arizona Cardinals.

 - Home teams cover about 54% of the time since Thursday Night Football started in 2006, according to Bet Labs.

 Note: This story was published on July 15, 2018, but has been updated for Thursday’s matchup.
 You can find updated odds for this matchup here.

 As a nation of sports fans, we love watching the NFL.
 And one of the things we love most about it is the parity — it seems like any year, anything is possible.
 Any team can win.

 Yes, we love our football. but we are absolutely awful about picking who is going to be good.
 And that applies to the preseason NFL markets at sportsbooks everywhere.